 Getting Baby’s Passport Photo

-Laying your baby on a plain white or off-white sheet is a good way to get the perfect shot.
+Laying your baby on a plain white or off-white sheet is a good way to get the perfect passport photo.
 Once your baby is lying down, all nice and comfy, stand right above them and take their picture.
 Tip: Use the right kind of lighting to avoid shadows.
 For infants that can sit up, you may even use their car seat or high chair with a sheet hung over it as the backdrop.